Cap-and-Invest (Washington state): Compliance

 November 1, 2024 marked the beginning of the program's compliance requirements.
 Required reporting entities had to submit documentation to the Department of Ecology that showed they had compliance instruments (allowances or offsets) covering at least 30% of their 2023 emissions.
 The 2023 compliance report showed a 99.996% compliance rate.

 The Department of Ecology fined Climate Care Innovations, an offset project operator, $425,000 for falsely claiming that it owned over 3 million allowances.
-Offset project operators are not allowed to own allowances, and in reality they had jo such allowances or offsets, according to Ecology.
+Offset project operators are not allowed to own allowances, and in reality they had no such allowances or offsets, according to Ecology.
 On February 11, 2025, their registration for the market was revoked.

+On November 1, 2025, compliance entities were required to surrender instruments covering 30% of their 2024 emissions as well as any of their under-reported emissions from 2023, if applicable.
+The overall compliance rate was 99.995% with the vast majority of compliance instruments being allowances given or sold at auction by Ecology.
+Only 0.407% of instruments were offset credits from projects with direct environmental benefits to Washington state and not on Tribal land.

+Cosmo Specialty Fibers, an abandoned pulp mill with 800,000 gallons of corrosive chemicals leaking out of storage tanks near the Chehalis River, was the only entity which did not fulfill its obligation of carbon allowances in 2023, and it failed to surrender the required allowances again in 2024.
+It was separately fined $2.3 million for pollution in 2025.